thestormforge/webinars/karpenter-stormforge/README.md

 ## Baseline Environment

 // Perhaps a mermaid diagram here
-- (Managed?)
-EKS cluster with a load generator running separatly
+- EKS cluster with a load generator running separatly
-- [Sample application][https://github.com/GoogleCloudPlatform/microservices-demo] with the exact same configuration set on two namespaces: app-on-CAS and app-on-Karpenter
+- [Sample application][https://github.com/GoogleCloudPlatform/microservices-demo] with the exact same configuration set on three namespaces: sampleapp-on-CAS and sampleapp-on-karpenter and sampleapp-on-karpenter-optimized
-- `app-on-CAS` uses CAS over nodelabel=CAS
+- `sampleapp-on-CAS` uses CAS over nodelabel=cluster-autoscaler
--- Show the CAS node configguration , we used m5.large (2 vCPU 8 GB RAM)
+-- Show the CAS node configuration , we used m5.large (2 vCPU 8 GB RAM)
-- `app-on-Karpenter` uses Karpenter over nodelabel=karpenter with minimun size `.large` -- nodepool category: c, r , m. spot and on-demand
+- `sampleapp-on-karpenter` uses Karpenter over nodelabel=karpenter with minimum size `.large` -- nodepool category: c, r , m and on-demand
 -- Explain the rationale of the node sizes: we wanted a wide range to get karpenter to pickup the best ones and spot to maximize savings.
+- `sampleapp-on-karpenter-optimized` uses Karpenter over nodelabel=karpenter-optimized with spot and compression mode

 ## Demo 1: difference between CAS and Karpenter